 Getting to Liverpool

-From abroad, there are basically three main options to reach Liverpool.
-You can fly to the Liverpool John Lennon Airport (LPL) about 13 km away from the city centre or to the Manchester Airport (MAN) about 57 km away.
-A third option is to fly to London and to take a fast train for a bit more than 2 hours to reach Liverpool.
+From abroad, there are three main options to reach Liverpool.
+You can fly to Liverpool John Lennon Airport (LPL, about 13 km away from the city centre), to Manchester Airport (MAN, about 57 km away), or any of the airports in London and then take a fast train (approx. 2 hours to reach Liverpool).

 arriving at Liverpool John Lennon Airport (LPL)

 Runs between Liverpool Airport and Liverpool One Bus Station.
 Also serves Liverpool South Parkway, providing a more direct connection to the rail network.
 Runs every 30 mins at Bus Stop 1 outside the terminal and costs £2.20 one way.
 The journey to the city centre takes approximately 35 mins.

 Runs from Liverpool Airport (Stand 3) to Liverpool City Centre - Liverpool ONE Bus Station via South Parkway.
 Runs every 20-30 minutes.
 Travel Time is 8 mins to South Parkway and approx. 45 mins to the city centre.
 The 86/86A run 24/7 every 30 mins.

 Runs from Liverpool Airport (Stand 3) - Speke - Liverpool City Centre (Hanover Street) via Liverpool South Parkway every 15-30 mins.
 Travel time 15 mins to Liverpool South parkway, 40 mins to Liverpool City Centre.

 Private Hire and Hackney Cabs available on arrival to Liverpool Airport.
 The Hackney Cab rank is available directly outside the entrance to the airport terminal.

 Liverpool John Lennon Airport is located near M57, M62 and M56 motorways.
 Fastest route is via the A561, which takes approx. 27 mins.